DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/models/idp.md

 * ***Enabled***

-    Specifies if client is enabled.
+    Specifies if provider is enabled.
 Defaults to *true*.

 * ***Scheme***